GoncharukBro/react-mask-field/README.md

 ## Masking event

-It can be useful to have additional data about the value at hand or to instantly get a new value when `props` changes, for this you can use the `masking` event provided by the `MaskField` component.
+It can be useful to have additional data about the value at hand or to instantly get a new value when `props` changes, for this you can use the `masking` event.

 Unlike the `change` event, which fires only on input, the `masking` event fires every time a value changes, through input, or when `props` changes.
 In addition, the `masking` event object has a `detail` property that contains additional information about the value: